heriwr/heriwr.github.io/pages/core-rules/basic-rules.md

 | 9 - 11 | More friendly and benign than you'd expect them to be, given the circumstances|
 | 12     | As friendly and helpful as their nature and the situation permits them to be |

+## Reputation

+Reputation is awarded (+1) for a significant contribution to a location, profession or faction, or for being of the same station, and is effective only in that context.

 ## Morale

 Enemies have a Morale Value and some have a Flee Condition.
 To test Morale, roll 2d6 - if the value is lower than or equal to the Morale Value, the enemy does not flee.